sponsored by UJIA

 PPE will be present for the staff and participants if/when it is needed.

-There will be hand sanitisers, alcogel and anti-bacterial wipes across the site.
+There will be hand sanitisers, alchogel and anti-bacterial wipes across the site.

 Schedules and programming will be built to minimise interactions with other groups.

-We will promote good hand hygiene and encourages children to wash hand regularly and keep social distancing.
+We will promote good hand hygiene and encourage children to wash their hands regularly and keep social distancing.

 Yes.
 Each child will be placed into a social bubble of no more than 15 participants.
 They will be in this group for the entirety of the Kaytana.

-What happens if someone on the camp has COVID-19 symptoms?
+What happens if someone in the camp has COVID-19 symptoms?